alphagov/govuk-kubernetes-cluster-user-docs/source/get-started/tutorials/app-update-deploy-monitor-logs/index.html.md

 1. See that the app changes have started the deployment

-    You can check the ["Deploy" GitHub Action workflow](https://github.com/alphagov/govuk-replatform-test-app/actions) to see that the deployment has begun.
-This workflow builds a new container image with your application changes, and then triggers an [Argo workflow](https://argo-workflows.eks.integration.govuk.digital/workflows/apps?limit=500) (login via Github SSO, if you can't see any workflows set the namespace to `apps`) to update the image tag stored in [govuk-helm-charts](https://github.com/alphagov/govuk-helm-charts/tree/main/charts/app-config/image-tags/integration/govuk-replatform-test-app) repository.
+    You can check the ["Deploy" GitHub Actions workflow](https://github.com/alphagov/govuk-replatform-test-app/actions) to see that the deployment has begun.
+This workflow builds a new container image with your application changes, and then triggers an [Argo Workflow](https://argo-workflows.eks.integration.govuk.digital/workflows/apps?limit=500) (login via Github SSO, if you can't see any workflows set the namespace to `apps`) to update the image tag stored in [govuk-helm-charts](https://github.com/alphagov/govuk-helm-charts/tree/main/charts/app-config/image-tags/integration/govuk-replatform-test-app) repository.

-    This will make the [app in the cluster](https://argo.eks.integration.govuk.digital/applications/cluster-services/govuk-replatform-test-app?view=tree&orphaned=false&resource=&node=argoproj.io%2FApplication%2Fcluster-services%2Fgovuk-replatform-test-app%2F0) to be out of sync with the image tag on the govuk-helms-chart so Argo will attempt to redeploy the app to keep it in sync.
-The annotations `imageTag` sha should match the commit sha on the main branch of the test app repository, Argos is currently set to poll for changes every 2 minutes.
+    This will cause the [app in the cluster](https://argo.eks.integration.govuk.digital/applications/cluster-services/govuk-replatform-test-app?view=tree&orphaned=false&resource=&node=argoproj.io%2FApplication%2Fcluster-services%2Fgovuk-replatform-test-app%2F0) to be out of sync with the image tag in the govuk-helm-charts repo so Argo will attempt to redeploy the app to keep it in sync.
+The `imageTag=release-...` SHA against `ANNOTATIONS` should match the commit SHA on the main branch of the test app repository.
+Argo CD is currently set to poll the repository for changes every 2 minutes.

 1. Check your message on the example test app website